rajeshchaunsali/rajeshchaunsali.github.io/_projects/1_project.md

 ### What’s This About?

-Metamaterials are **engineered materials** designed to exhibit **unconventional properties** that do not exist in nature.
-A key frontier in this field is **topological metamaterials**—structures where **energy behaves in robust and unexpected ways**.
-Unlike conventional materials, their unique properties arise from the **topology of wave dispersion**, enabling precise **energy localization and guidance**.
+Metamaterials are engineered materials designed to exhibit unconventional properties that do not exist in nature.
+A key frontier in this field is topological metamaterials—structures where energy behaves in robust and unexpected ways.
+Unlike conventional materials, their unique properties arise from the topology of wave dispersion, enabling precise energy localization and guidance.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">